-The small village of Alma Vii is a rare presence even in a region like Transylvania that’s world famous for its traditional rural landscape and multicultural heritage.
-Forever shaped by the cultural identity of the Saxons who created throughout the centuries one of the strongest legacies in Romania, Alma Vii is today the core of a bold experiment of preserving this culture in the absence of the local Saxons who migrated after 1989.
+The small village of Alma Vii is a rare presence even in a region like Transylvania that’s world-famous for its traditional rural landscape and multicultural heritage.
+Forever shaped by the cultural identity of the German colonists who created throughout the centuries one of the strongest legacies in Romania, Alma Vii is today the core of a bold experiment of preserving this culture in the absence of the ethnic Germans who migrated after 1989.

-Involving the locals in the conservation and interpretation of the Saxon cultural heritage are the stepping stones, and just like centuries ago, the medieval fortified church is the heart of the community and of its efforts of safeguarding it.
+Involving the locals in the conservation and interpretation of local heritage is the stepping stone, and just like centuries ago, the medieval fortified church is the heart of the community and of its efforts of safeguarding it.

-Documented for the first time in 1298, Alma Vii is one of the many villages founded by the Saxon colonists who settled the south-east of Transylvania starting with the 12th century.
-The fortified church was in this case also the main religious, spiritual and defensive outpost of the village.
-The monument is one of the hundreds of edifices of this type built by the Saxons colonists in the region, determined by the need to protect the borders of Transylvania from the frequent Ottoman attacks.
+Documented for the first time in 1298, Alma Vii is one of the many villages founded by the German colonists who settled the south-east of Transylvania starting with the 12th century.
+The fortified church was in this case also the main religious, spiritual, and defensive outpost of the village.
+The monument is one of the hundreds of edifices of this type built in the region centuries ago.

-Initially, a small hall church dating from the 14th century, the monument was fortified in the beginning of the 16th century when the choir was heightened and loopholes and machicolations were added to it.
+Initially, a small hall church dating from the 14th century, the monument was fortified at the beginning of the 16th century when the choir was heightened and loopholes and machicolations were added.
 A curtain wall with five towers was built around the church, dominated by the gate tower that during peacetime was used by locals as storage space for their bacon.

-Visit the local carpenter and blacksmith, learn how charcoal is done traditionally, taste cheese directly from a sheepfold and indulge yourself with all the home-made local delicacies you can eat.
-If you’re interested in more nature-based activities, you should know that the area of the village — protected as Nature 2000 site — shelters over 100 bird species, 70 species of butterflies and 50 species of mammals.
+Visit the local carpenter and blacksmith, learn how charcoal is done traditionally, taste cheese directly from a sheepfold, and indulge yourself with all the home-made local delicacies you can eat.
+If you’re interested in more nature-based activities, you should know that the area of the village — protected as a Natura 2000 site — shelters over 100 bird species, 70 species of butterflies, and 50 species of mammals.

-Alma Vii is a special place, it’s the very essence of what makes — Transylvania or the land beyond the forest — a magical destination for your vacations.
-A destination for all seasons and for all ages, Alma Vii is more than you expect to find.
+Alma Vii is the very essence of what makes Transylvania a magical destination for your vacations.
+A place for all seasons and for all ages, Alma Vii is more than you expect to find.
 We hope you’ll have a wonderful time discovering one of the best-kept secrets of Transylvania.

-For the best local experience, choose an authentic Saxon-style guest house like Reveria where you can enjoy home-cooked meals and traditional architecture.
+For the best local experience, choose an authentic Saxon-style guest house where you can enjoy home-cooked meals and traditional architecture.

 Book your visit in advance as there are limited accommodation options in the village.